anyshake/homepage/docs/project_overview.md

 - **Flexible Storage and Integration**: Supports multiple database backends (PostgreSQL, MySQL, SQLite) and integrates seamlessly with seismic tools like **SeisComP**.
 - **Seamless Integration with Professional Seismic Networks**: Easily connect to professional seismic networks for a broader scope of data.

-## Setting Up AnyShake

-### 1. Hardware Setup:

-- **AnyShake Explorer** includes everything needed for seismic monitoring: three high-sensitivity geophones, a 3-axis accelerometer, and an OLED display for system status.
-- **Powering the Device**: The Explorer operates on a low-power 9–12V DC power source (\~50mA), making it perfect for solar-powered or battery-operated systems.

-### 2. Software Setup:

-- **AnyShake Observer** is available as a single binary for easy cross-platform deployment.
-It doesn’t require client installation and works directly through any modern browser.
-- **Installation**: Simply follow the quick-start guide on the official documentation page.
-The software works on **Linux**, **macOS**, **Windows**, and even **embedded Linux** devices.

-### 3. Connecting Hardware and Software:

-- Once the **AnyShake Explorer** is powered on, it will start transmitting data through its serial ports to **AnyShake Observer**.
-- Use the **AnyShake Observer** web interface to configure, monitor, and analyze real-time data.
-You can also access historical data and export it in standard seismic formats.

 ## Comparison with Competitors

 | Feature              | **AnyShake Explorer** | Raspberry Shake 1D | Raspberry Shake 4D | Raspberry Shake 3D |